ccassise/wowpkg/README.md

 ADDON for the following commands is the name of an addon.
 The name will include no spaces and is case-insensitive.
 It otherwise should match exactly the addon name found in the catalog.

 Gets information for one or more addons.
-Things like name, description, installed status, and url used.
+Things like name, description, installed status, and URI used.

 ```
 wowpkg info ADDON...